15 Common Cognitive Distortions

-Aaron Beck first proposed the theory behind cognitive distortions and David Burns was responsible for popularizing it with common names and examples for the distortions.
+In 1976, psychologist Aaron Beck first proposed the theory behind cognitive distortions and in the 1980s, David Burns was responsible for popularizing it with common names and examples for the distortions.

-A person engaging in filter (or “mental filtering) takes the negative details and magnify them while filtering out all positive aspects of a situation.
+A person engaging in filter (or “mental filtering) takes the negative details and magnifies those details while filtering out all positive aspects of a situation.
 For instance, a person may pick out a single, unpleasant detail and dwell on it exclusively so that their vision of reality becomes darkened or distorted.
 When a cognitive filter is applied, the person sees only the negative and ignores anything positive.

-In polarized thinking, things are either “black-or-white.”
-We have to be perfect or we’re a failure — there is no middle ground.
-You place people or situations in “either/or” categories, with no shades of gray or allowing for the complexity of most people and situations.
-If your performance falls short of perfect, you see yourself as a total failure.
+In polarized thinking, things are either “black-or-white” — all or nothing.
+We have to be perfect or we’re a complete and abject failure — there is no middle ground.
+A person with polarized thinking places people or situations in “either/or” categories, with no shades of gray or allowing for the complexity of most people and most situations.
+A person with black-and-white thinking sees things only in extremes.

-In this cognitive distortion, we come to a general conclusion based on a single incident or a single piece of evidence.
-If something bad happens only once, we expect it to happen over and over again.
+In this cognitive distortion, a person comes to a general conclusion based on a single incident or a single piece of evidence.
+If something bad happens just once, they expect it to happen over and over again.
 A person may see a single, unpleasant event as part of a never-ending pattern of defeat.

-For example, a person may conclude that someone is reacting negatively toward them but doesn’t actually bother to find out if they are correct.
-Another example is a person may anticipate that things will turn out badly, and will feel convinced that their prediction is already an established fact.
+For example, a person may conclude that someone is holding a grudge against them, but doesn’t actually bother to find out if they are correct.
+Another example involving fortune-telling is when a person may anticipate that things will turn out badly in their next relationship, and will feel convinced that their prediction is already an established fact, so why bother dating.

 When a person engages in catastrophizing, they expect disaster to strike, no matter what.
 This is also referred to as magnifying, and can also come out in its opposite behavior, minimizing.
-In this distortion, a person hears about a problem and use what if questions (e.g., “What if tragedy strikes?”
+In this distortion, a person hears about a problem and uses what if questions (e.g., “What if tragedy strikes?”
 “What if it happens to me?”) to imagine the absolute worst occurring.